uuk0/PyBytecodeManipulator/README.md

 - write more library-specific optimisations
 - write generating bytecode system for emulator, constructing a function pointing to the .json file for exception printing, and optimizing wherever possible
+- add optimisation: JUMP on condition for some operators (e.g. NOT)